Andy Warhol Mao 91

 Edition: Edition of 250, signed in ball-point pen and numbered with a rubber stamp on verso.
 There are 50 AP signed and numbered in pencil on verso; some signed and numbered in ball-point pen.

-Photo credit: Andy Warhol in front of the Forbidden City in Beijing in 1982.
+Photo Credit: Andy Warhol in front of the Forbidden City, Beijing, 1982.
 Photo by Christopher Makos.

 Share this page: